spacedriveapp/spacedrive/README.md

   </p>
 </p>

-Spacedrive is an open source virtual filesystem, a local personal cloud powered by your everyday devices.
-Feature-rich benefits of the cloud; only its owned and hosted by _you_ with security and privacy at the core.
-Spacedrive makes it possible to create a limitless directory of your digital life that will stand the test of time.
+Spacedrive is an open source virtual filesystem, a personal cloud powered by your everyday devices.
+Feature-rich benefits of the cloud, only its owned and hosted by you with security, privacy and ownership as a foundation.
+SpaceDrive makes it possible to create a limitless directory of your digital life that will stand the test of time.

+For each client you install, you'll have another node in your personal network.
+They all share a single encrypted database and work as a team to perform tasks.
+Prioritizing peer-to-peer LAN connections but always using end-to-end encryption to synchronize in realtime.

-It has everything you'd expect from a file explorer and more; a native photo viewer, video and audio player, support for VODs, git repositories, social media backups, NFTs, screenshots, saved web pages, links, and notes.
+As for UI, it has everything you'd expect from a file explorer and more; a native photo viewer, video and audio player.
+But also *specific* support for VODs, git repositories, social media backups, NFTs, screenshots, webpage snapshots, links, notes and more.
 Community extensions can add support for different filetypes and tailored file viewers.

 ## Features
 - **File indexing** - Scan your devices, drives, removable storage and cloud accounts to build a virtual "yellow pages" directory of all your data.